Keparoo/casting-agency/README.md

 - General:

-  - Deletes a movies by id form the url parameter.
+  - Deletes a movies by id from the URL parameter.
-  - Roles authorized : Executive Producer.
+  - Roles authorized : Executive Producer
+  - Returns a 404 if movie is not found

 - Sample: `curl http://127.0.0.1:5000/movies/3 -X DELETE`